Todd Muller quits as National leader: MPs arrive ahead of tonight's crisis meeting

-Shellshocked National MPs from around the country are making their way to Wellington for an emergency caucus meeting tonight, following Todd Muller's surprise resignation.
+Shellshocked National MPs are making their way to Wellington for an emergency caucus meeting tonight to begin the process of replacing Todd Muller as leader.

-Although it's hours away from tonight's crisis meeting, National MPs have already started landing in Wellington.

 Muller, the Bay of Plenty MP, had been in the job for just 53 days before calling it quits at 7.30am today.